meow-watermelon/host-monitoring-station/README.md

 For more information about start and end keywords please read the [rrdgraph manual](https://oss.oetiker.ch/rrdtool/doc/rrdgraph.en.html#OPTIONS).

+If start and / or end time span range from user input are not valid, HMS will use the default values for start and end parameters.

 ## Metrics List

 | Category | Metric Name | Unit | Description |